Ungeziefi/Subnautica-Mods/Docs/T&F Fixes.md

 - **Universal creature decoy**: Makes the creature decoy work on all predators.
 - **Dynamic Creepvine light**: Updates the Creepvine seed light according to the amount of remaining seeds.
 - **Add missing cannon items**: Allows moving the Sulfur Plant, Brain Coral, Planter, Tiger Plant, Lantern Fruit, and Bulbo Tree with the propulsion or repulsion cannon.
-- **Keep drill sounds**: Prevents the drill sounds from stopping when nothing is being drilled.
 - **Restore health after poison**: Allows health to be restored after reloading the game while poison was active.
 - **Limited PRAWN landing particles**: Prevents PRAWN Suit landings from spawning particles if not on sand.
 - **Matching Bulbo Tree LOD**.